gewarren/docs/docs/framework/wcf/specifying-an-endpoint-address.md

 ## Defining Endpoint Addresses in Code

 An endpoint address can be created in code with the <xref:System.ServiceModel.EndpointAddress> class.
-The URI specified for the endpoint address can be a fully-qualified path or a path that is relative to the service's base address.
+The URI specified for the endpoint address can be a fully qualified path or a path that is relative to the service's base address.
 The following code illustrates how to create an instance of the <xref:System.ServiceModel.EndpointAddress> class and add it to the <xref:System.ServiceModel.ServiceHost> instance that is hosting the service.

 The following example demonstrates how to specify the full endpoint address in code.